-Royalty Free Music:
+Royalty Free Music and Sounds:

 It is amazing how a soundtrack can transform a video.
 Introducing music into an educational video can be tricky: too much and it distracts from the lesson, too little and the lesson can drag.
 There are numerous sources for royalty free music (very important if the video is public, you don’t want the kind of trouble copyright infringement brings) for use in your video.
 I have included a few that offer free or low-cost tracks for your project.

 - Bensound – Collection of royalty free music to use in videos and presentations.
 Often can be downloaded and used free of charge (artist credit required) or at low cost for more ambitious projects.

 - Purple Planet – Good selection of music.
 Free to use in many cases.
 Licences are available for extended rights.